tiyd-python-2015-08/assigments/22--MovieLens-Online/README.md

     * [ ] Add the ability for Users to edit their ratings
     * [ ] Customize pages for logged-in users
     * [ ] Add a logged-in user dashboard page
+* [ ] Night 4
+  * [ ] Normal mode
+    * [ ] Ensure users can rate movies.
+    * [ ] Validate that new ratings are between 1 and 5.
+    * [ ] Make sure new ratings are timestamped correctly.
+    * [ ] Allow for a short review with the rating.
+    * [ ] Add a personal page for each user that only they can see.
+It should have all their ratings and allow them to edit or delete those ratings.
+    * [ ] Add a public page for each user that has all their ratings and their user info.
+    * [ ] Movies should have genres, and each genre should have a page where you can see the top rated movies for that genre.
+    * [ ] Have a page both for showing movies with the most ratings and movies with the highest ratings.
+  * [ ] Hard mode
+    * [ ] Convert your application to use PostgreSQL.
+    * [ ] Add features based off what you're interested in.

 ```